 Autograders are a valuable tool for providing automated, immediate feedback to students as they work on programming assignments.
-Autograders represented one cornerstone of my thesis, A Berkeley View of Teaching CS at Scale.
-But I also wanted to consider exploring the antithesis.
-What would a large-enrollment computing course feel like without autograding infrastructure?
+They were a cornerstone of my thesis on teaching CS at scale, and every course I’ve taught has used autograders extensively.

 When it came to designing Data Structures and Algorithms, I deliberately removed autograders from the course.
-What I really want students to take away from the course is not the ups and downs that students experienced through solving the programming assignments, but rather 3 bigger-picture learning objectives.
+What I really want students to take away from the course is not the struggle of solving the programming assignments—they’ve already taken introductory programming—but rather 3 bigger-picture learning objectives.

 - Design data structures and algorithms by implementing and maintaining invariants.